ei8/avatar-installer/docs/docs/quick-start.md

 5. If using encryption at rest:
     1. Set JSON config node at "avatars\event_sourcing\encryption_enabled" to true.
     2. Generate an RSA key pair (using a [tool](https://raskeyconverter.azurewebsites.net/)).
-    3. Save the keys in two separate files (ie. public.key, private.key) in an avatar-specific folder.
+    3. Save the keys in two separate files (ie. public.key, private.key) in an avatar-specific folder (see note below).
-       > [!NOTE]
-       > Ideally in a secure location that can be physically detached from the server (eg. external USB drive):
-       > "e:\ei8\keys\sample"
     4. Copy the path in the previous step to the JSON config nodes at (use the format in the sample above, ie. slashes, drive separator etc.):
         - "avatars\encryption\keys_path"
         - "avatars\event_sourcing\in_process_private_key_path"
     5. Update JSON config node at "avatars\event_sourcing\private_key_path" to use the correct relative path of private key file.
-    6. Update JSON config node at "avatars\event_sourcing\encrypted_events_key" to use the AES key that was encrypted using the public key generated in a previous step.
+    6. Update JSON config node at "avatars\event_sourcing\encrypted_events_key" to use the AES key that was encrypted using the public key generated in step 5.2.

+> [!NOTE]
+> The avatar-specific keys folder in step 5.3 should ideally be in a secure location that can be physically detached from the server (eg. external USB drive):
+> "e:\ei8\keys\sample"

 <br>